Keyne/promotion-console-app/README.md

 ```

 ## Test coverage (PHPUnit)
 There's a significant amount of tests which prevents application from breaking during changes.
+Altough, this project has not been developed under TDD and thus the tests does't cover 100% yet.

 Open on your browser the following file to view the test coverage results: `testes/build/coverage/index.html`,
 but before run the tests cases: